spartanGhost17/sudoku_solver/README.md

 # sudoku_solver
-this is a sudoku solver that for a 9x9 board using backtracking
+this is a sudoku solver for a 9x9 board using backtracking

 # This is a view of the board before it is solved